Sex and the Menopause

 According to the North American Menopause Society (NAMS), both men and women experience reduced desire with age.
 But women are two to three times more likely to feel that decrease in sexual urges.
 This is because a woman’s hormone levels are changing.

 It’s important to remember that desire is also strongly linked to the mental and emotional aspects of your well-being.
-Either way, if you’re feeling less interested in sex now that menopause has hit, know that you’re not alone
+Either way, if you’re feeling less interested in sex now that menopause has hit, be reassured to know that you’re not alone

 The change in oestrogen levels can also be responsible for a decrease in your natural vaginal lubrication.
 Vaginal dryness is sometimes to blame for more painful, or at least more uncomfortable, sex.